sourcegraph/about/blogposts/2021/how-to-not-break-a-search-engine-or-what-i-learned-about-unglamorous-engineering.md

 organization is blissfully unaware of.
 And the Twitterverse suggests there's more of it happening in software all around us:

-<p style="padding: 0px 40px 0px 40px; text-align: justify;">“<i>
-A huge problem in software companies is that large new features get praise, promotions, accolades... while migrating off a legacy system, increasing performance ... or reducing error rates ... is often only recognized by peers...</i>” <a href="https://twitter.com/danmayer/status/139556425230854144"><b>↗</b></a></p>
+<blockquote class="twitter-tweet tw-align-center"><p lang="en" dir="ltr">A huge problem in software companies is that large new features get praise, promotions, accolades... while migrating off a legacy system, increasing performance 2,4,10X, or reducing error rates, pages, or alerts by X% is often only recognized by peers and not leadership.</p>&mdash; Dan Mayer (@danmayer) <a href="https://twitter.com/danmayer/status/1395564252308541440?ref_src=twsrc%5Etfw">May 21, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 I empathize with the engineers who don't have an audience for their unglamorous work, who want to say "I did A Thing, there's nothing to see, but more people should care.
-Let me tell you about it!".
+Let me tell you about it!"
 I like my portion of showpiece engineering, don't get me wrong.
 But shouldn't doing the necessary, unglamorous work be a marketable skill as well?
 Where's the signage that reads "Unglamorous engineers wanted.
-Will pay handsomely."?
+Will pay handsomely"?
 I hope you're encouraged to share what you've pulled off.

 ---